vipulnaik/diet-exercise-health/profile-information/physical-exercise/hand-gripper-exercises-with-history.md

 this update, without spelling out the trajectory of cap evolution.
 I have also recorded my approximate performance as of the time of the update.

+### Updates on 2026-03-14

+On Saturday 2026-03-14, I reviewed the documented extent-of-closing and duration ranges for all hand gripper exercises other than the repetition swap-in that I had reviewed on 2026-03-10.
+I compared with recent performance and updated the values.
+I also did a little bit of language clean-up to make it less repetitive and easier to update in the future.
+I also updated the goals and functional relevance section, removing outdated paragraphs and changing the language to point to the protocol for exact numerical values that may keep evolving.

+Here's a qualitative summary of the biggest changes, ordered from most to least significant:

+* 200 lb in right hand: Previously, I could never fully close.
+Now, I can close about half the time.

+* 150 lb in right hand excluding fingers: The ranges moved upward somewhat for both finger exclusions.

+* 150 lb in left hand excluding fingers: I still cannot fully close.
+However, I previously didn't record the extent of partial closing and the duration of holding with partial closure, and now I do have records, so I was able to add in extent-of-closing and hold duration ranges that I didn't have before.

+* 100 lb (right hand and left hand, all fingers): My typical range didn't change, but the overall range is higher due to more occasional cases of longer hold durations.

+Apart from these, I saw moderate improvements for some of the other cases (within 150 lb and 200 lb), with the lower end of the duration range going up (while the higher end stayed about the same).
+Unlike the higher end going up, as it did for 100 lb, which reflects more stamina and peak potential, the lower end going up shows increased consistency.

+A story that can be extracted from this trajectory is that at the low end (100 lb) my performance is mostly steady with increases in occasionally achieved peak durations.
+With 150 lb (excluding fingers) and 200 lb (even with all closing), there is still scope for greater extent-of-closing and consistency of achieving that extent-of-closing, and the improvements in the recent past have been on those fronts, as opposed to the durations themselves.